 In Dawn of the Dead (1978), the images of zombies mindlessly walking, groping, and drooling over consumer goods reflects the cult of consumerism and capitalism.
 It’s pretty much the same story decades on, as depicted in the arthouse flick The Dead Don’t Die (2019), where zombies are obsessed by consumer items.

-Over the decades, the world had witnessed a number of major virus outbreaks: Ebola, AIDS, avian flu, and SARS.
-Contagion became an explanation for how zombies are reanimated, as depicted in movies like Resident Evil (2002) and 28 Days Later (2002), which was credited with a new breed of zombie: the fast-moving, disease-infected type that prefer spreading infection than eating brains.
+Over the decades, the world had witnessed a number of major virus outbreaks: Ebola, AIDS, avian flu, SARS, and now COVID-19.
+Contagion became an explanation for how zombies are reanimated, as depicted in movies like Resident Evil (2002) and 28 Days Later (2002), which was credited with a new breed of zombie: the fast-moving, disease-infected type that prefers spreading infection than eating brains.
 World War Z (2013) made the contagion global as air travel became more affordable.

 While external forces can be blamed for societal woes, the biggest fear lies in the darkness of humanity itself.

 In the TV series The Walking Dead (2010 to present), zombies are the least of the survivors’ problems.
 In this post-apocalyptic hellscape, the protagonists are constantly imperiled by other survivors: groups of armed bandits, psychotic cult leaders, biker gangs, and thugs, illustrating the dangers of racism and white supremacy.

 In The Cured (2018), zombies are cured and returned to society, but they face discrimination and social issues that lead to militant interference, reflecting how society behaves in an era of anti-immigration.